 And they were all gone.

-William's moved through his grief with a quiet strength that's humbled me.
-Some people are just built closer to truth.
+William moved through his grief with a quiet strength that humbled me.
+Some people are simply built closer to truth.
 He is one of them.
-He, along with my son and my soon-to-be husband, as we as a family dealt with their pain and sorrow - would become the guiding lights that carried me through mine.
+He, along with my son and my soon-to-be husband, became one of the guiding lights that carried me through as we, as a family, faced our pain and sorrow together.

 I kept going.
 I kept performing.
 I kept showing up.